Webhooks are not actionable on their own and should not be used for critical functions like provisioning accounts.

 The API response from an original action (i.e. signup, one time purchase) can be used to provision the account and store the state/details behind the action locally.
 The state/details of a user should be maintained in your internal database, and assumed unchanged unless a change of state is indicated with a webhook.
 Use the receipt of a webhook to trigger an API query to validate the push notification details against the current API data.

 Recurly webhooks may be retried or sent multiple times if the delivery status is considered failed.
-Please make sure your endpoint can receive the same notification multiple times and in the wrong order.
+Webhooks can be delayed or sent out of order, so please make sure your endpoint can receive the same notification multiple times and out of order.

 For example, an account can close and we will send a notification for this.
 If delivery fails, the notification will be sent again later.
 In the meantime, the account could reopen (triggering another push notification).
 If your endpoint begins working again, it may receive the closed account notification after the account was reopened).
 Make sure that if your application takes action on closed accounts, that it verifies the account is still closed by issuing an API request.